hansr0518/-AWS-ETL_FolderA_to_B/README.md

-from pyspark.context import SparkContext from awsglue.context import GlueContext from awsglue.job import Job from awsglue.dynamicframe import DynamicFrame from pyspark.sql.functions import from_unixtime,col
+from pyspark.context import SparkContext from awsglue.context import GlueContext from awsglue.job import Job

+# Install the library for the conversion (using function: DynamicFrame.fromDF)
+from awsglue.dynamicframe import DynamicFrame
+# For the timestamp data cleansing process
+from pyspark.sql.functions import from_unixtime,col
 ```